Westminster Bank: Subsequent developments

-National Provincial Bank
+Merger and legacy

 The merger of Westminster and National Provincial Bank, announced in early 1968, shocked the British public and banking community.
 Although the Bank of England had indicated a willingness to allow mergers as part of a rationalisation process, no one had seriously believed it would permit mergers among the largest and most influential banks.

 The District Bank (a 1962 National Provincial acquisition), National Provincial and Westminster Bank were fully integrated in the new firm's structure, while Coutts & Co. (a 1920 National Provincial acquisition), Ulster Bank and the Isle of Man Bank (a 1961 National Provincial acquisition) continued as separate operations.
 Duncan Stirling, chairman of Westminster Bank, became first chairman of the fifth-largest bank in the world.
 The statutory process of integration was completed in 1969 and the new company, National Westminster Bank, opened its doors for business on 1 January 1970.

+The Westminster Bank continued to exist as a dormant registered non-trading company until 4 July 2017 when it was dissolved.